Richard-Lloyd/Amstrad-Utility-Boards/ACUB03.md

 |---|---|
 | 1 | PCB |
 | 1 |Boxed Connector Header, Through Hole, Right Angle 50 position 0.100" (2.54mm) such as Digikey 3M157291-ND [here](https://www.digikey.co.uk/en/products/detail/3m/30350-5002HB/1237406?s=N4IgTCBcDaIMwFkCMBWA7GAnEgtAOQBEQBdAXyA) |
+Build instructions.
+Place the box header connector on side 'A' of the PCB.
+Ensure that it is square with the board and solder on side 'B'.
+First solder the two end pins on one row and adjust the orientation of the connector if necessary.
+Solder the rest of the pins when you are happy.